-In 1835, a young Charles Darwin stepped foot on the islands and observed how creatures of the Galapagos had adapted to its surroundings.
-His time spent in the Galapagos heavily attributed to the development of his theory of evolution.
-I highly recommend spending some time at the Centro de Interpretacion (Interpretation Center) on San Cristobal island, which has an impressive gallery of Galapagos island history.
-The Charles Darwin Research Station on Santa Cruz also has valuable information on conservation efforts and is the final resting place for Lonesome George.
+In 1835, a young Charles Darwin stepped foot on the islands and observed how creatures of the Galapagos had adapted to their surroundings.
+His time spent in the Galapagos was heavily attributed to the development of his theory of evolution.
+We highly recommend spending some time at the Centro de Interpretacion (Interpretation Center) on San Cristobal island, which has an impressive gallery of Galapagos island history.
+The Charles Darwin Research Station in Santa Cruz also has valuable information on conservation efforts and is the final resting place for Lonesome George.

 Animals in the Galapagos Islands

-One of the main draws of the islands are the exquisite endemic animals that live there.
-My friend Sarah and I practically lost our minds seeing marine iguanas swim next to us in the waters.
-The experience felt a lot like being among legendary creatures from the Mesozoic era when reptiles ruled the planet.
-Some of the popular Galapagos animals include Galapagos tortoises, sea turtles, yellow warblers, blue-footed booby birds, waved albatrosses, Galapagos penguins, fur seals, sea lions, bottlenose dolphins, beaked whales, hammerhead sharks, whitetip reef sharks, and spotted eagle rays just to name a few (the full list is impressive).
+The Galapagos is home to an impressive array of wildlife, including Galapagos tortoises, sea turtles, yellow warblers, blue-footed booby birds, waved albatrosses, Galapagos penguins, fur seals, sea lions, bottlenose dolphins, beaked whales, hammerhead sharks, whitetip reef sharks, and spotted eagle rays.
 Whether you are on land or in the ocean, you are guaranteed to be in the presence of many of these amazing creatures.

-Why should you visit the Galapagos as soon as possible?
+Why should you Travel to Galapagos Islands as soon as possible?

 Most decent cruises will cost $280 per night, and the fees don’t even include the airfare to get to the islands.
-As food for thought, the G Adventures Galapagos island hopping cruise (one of the relatively inexpensive 7-day cruises I could find) costs $2099 to visit three islands without all meals included.
-You may be able to strike a deal in Quito or Guayaquil, but I’d be wary about booking a cruise with rock-bottom prices (there’s a reason it’s so cheap and you probably don’t want to be the one to find out why).
+As food for thought, the G Adventures Galapagos island hopping cruise (one of the relatively inexpensive 7-day cruises you could find) costs $2099 to visit three islands without all meals included.
+While it’s possible to find deals in Quito or Guayaquil, it’s important to be cautious when booking a cheap cruise, as there may be underlying reasons for the low cost that could affect your experience.

-How can you visit the Galapagos on a budget?
+How can you Travel to Galapagos Islands on a budget?

-Once you are in the Galapagos, you can organize day trips, tours, multi-day tours, bike rides, gear rentals, hail taxis (white trucks) to take you around and travel via ferry between the islands.
-I recommend arranging your flight so that you fly into one island and out the other, which worked quite well during our trip.
+Once you are in the Galapagos, you can organize day trips, tours, multi-day tours, bike rides, gear rentals, and hail taxis (white trucks) to take you around and travel via ferry between the islands.
+We recommend arranging your flight so that you fly into one island and out the other.
 During low-visitor season (June to November), it is easy to organize tours the day before you want to set off.
 During peak visitor season (December to June), you may want to organize a few days before or have a longer list of alternatives for companies you’d like to work with.

 The wifi on the Galapagos islands isn’t great.
 Don’t waste your precious time by doing painfully slow research on your phone– do as much as you can beforehand.
 Have a list of what type of tours you want to go on, which company you’d like to travel with, and an idea of how much it costs.
 Once you are on the islands, it’ll be easy enough to refer to your list and talk to the tour company in person.
-For example, we knew we wanted to do the Kicker Rock snorkel tour from San Cristobal island.
-Once we got there, we walked to our top choice tour company, arranged an excursion for the next day, negotiated free full-body wetsuits (which was supposed to have a surcharge), got help booking ferries for the rest of the trip, and got a better overall rate than what was quoted online.
 There are hoards of tour companies that operate all year round, so you should always be to do what you like.
-For more details on my particular Galapagos trip along with where we stayed and what we did, check out my itinerary on Galapagos independent travel.

 Using the ferries in the Galapagos